-It's America's favorite type of mortgage, promising steady, affordable monthly payments with no surprises.
-The loan is a particularly good choice for homebuyers who think they may settle in their houses for a while.
+It's America's favorite type of mortgage, promising steady, affordable monthly mortgage payments with no surprises.
+A loan of 30 years is a particularly good choice for homebuyers who think they may settle in their houses for a while.

-These four tips can help you get the best rate on a 30-year fixed mortgage.
+These four tips can help you find the best 30-year fixed-rate mortgage rates.

 1. Comparison-shop 'til you drop

 Shoppers looking for the lowest interest rate have a lot of options today.
 Plenty of websites aggregate national rates and provide up-to-date information on terms and different aspects of mortgage loan offerings.

 If you're a member of a credit union through your job, ask to see its current rates.
 Credit unions typically offer competitive rates, although the application process may be slower and the underwriting guidelines may be stricter.

 If you’re not currently a member of a credit union, find a nonprofit credit union in your area that opens its membership to local residents.